 The areas of skin to which the electrodes will be applied must be clean and dry.
 Use an electrolyte ECG spray, which contains soluble chloride.

-- i

 - Do not use ECG gel!
 Only ECG spray!

 - Remove any skin cream!

+- Do not spray the ECG spray onto the electrode!